OfficeDev/outlook-dev-docs/docs/actionable-messages/invoke-add-in.md

 - Have its `"type"` property set to `button`.
 - Contain an `"actionId"` set to the same value as a the [`"actions.id"`](/microsoft-365/extensibility/schema/extension-runtimes-actions-item#id) of an action object defined in the [`"extensions.runtimes"`](/microsoft-365/extensibility/schema/extension-runtimes-array) array.

-The following shows the JSON for a extenions object that includes a control that opens a task pane.
+The following shows the JSON for an extensions object that includes a control that opens a task pane.

 ```json
 {